tardate/LittleCodingKata/cpp/sdl/install/README.md

-# #212 SDL2 MacOS Install
+# #212 SDL2 macOS Install

-Installing the Simple DirectMedia Layer library on MacOS, and running a basic verification program in C++.
+Installing the Simple DirectMedia Layer library on macOS, and running a basic verification program in C++.

 ## Notes